jonlpersson/ed-latimore/site/_posts/2019-04-09-how-to-make-money-online-for-beginners.md

 Marketing is all about playing the attention game.
 The more attention you have, the more money you stand to make.
 But even with all the attention in the world, you still need to motivate people to take action and hand over their hard-earned cash.

-The way you do that is sales.
+The way you do that is through sales.

 ## 2\.
 Sales